mehulagg/gitlab/doc/development/appsec/index.md

   - `AppSec::LicenseCompliance`: License Compliance code.
   - `AppSec::Sast`: SAST code.
   - `AppSec::SecretDetection`: Secret Detection code.
-  - `AppSec::Vulnerabilities`: Vulnerability Management code.
+  - `AppSec::VulnMgmt`: Vulnerability Management code.

 Most AppSec code does not conform to these namespace guidelines.
 When developing, make an effort to move existing code into the appropriate namespace whenever possible.